 The term "Great Resignation" was coined in March 2021 to describe what some thought was a temporary economic blip.
-In September 2022, it's looking a lot less temporary.
+Nowadays, it's looking a lot less temporary.
 Lockdown and a lengthy period of remote working provided white-collar workers with an unprecedented opportunity to reassess their lives and relationships with their jobs and realize that they wanted more.
 According to a recent workforce survey by PwC, one in five employees say they're likely to switch employers this year.
 While the top reason employees leave is still salary, job fulfilment and finding meaning in their work is a very close second.

 Now more than ever, companies cannot afford to take employee satisfaction and loyalty for granted.
 Organizations need to pay a lot more attention to the experience their employees have at work if they want to retain the intellectual capital and experience locked up in their heads.